-Engineers though out their careers attendant many seminars but only few end up being worth while and rarely few are inspiring.
-This seminar on LTspice given by Mike Engelhardt was informative and was the few rare ones which inspires you to do more and learn more.
+Engineers though out their careers attendant many seminars but only a few ends up being worthwhile and rarely few are inspiring.
+This seminar on LTspice was given by Mike Engelhardt was informative and was the few rare ones which inspire you to do more and learn more.

 There are always these few projects you look at which seem simple on the surface but ones you start getting into the nitty-gritty of the project it ends up teaching you a lot.